Plastic degradation by marine bacteria: Adaptive pressures

 With the increasing presence of plastics in the environment, certain species of bacteria have evolved to degrade plastics into harmless by-products.
 Since the 20th century, microbes have evolved to degrade plastics, as the global production of plastics steadily increased from 2 million metric tons to 380 million metric tons per year.
 A study performed in 2021, led by Jan Zrimec of the National Institute of Biology in Slovenia, was able to isolate 30,000 non-redundant enzyme homologues from more than 200 million genes in DNA samples obtained from the environment capable of degrading 10 different types of plastics.

 The results showcased the impact of plastic pollution on the microbial environment and the tendency of microbes to adapt to a rapidly changing situation.
 A strong correlation can be seen between the microbial potential to degrade plastics and the content of global plastic pollution.
 Of the 30,000 enzyme homologues isolated, 12,000 were found in samples from the ocean.
 Region-specific analyses show that plastic degrading enzymes were found in high concentrations in deeper areas of the ocean where plastic pollution was more common.

 Metabolism

 Diversity

 With over 5000 grades of plastic polymers and variations in coatings such as flame retardants and pigments, diverse plastic polymer substrates suggest the existence of very heterogenous metabolic processes in plastic degradation.
 Dynamic ocean conditions ranging in humidity, temperature, UV irradiation, pH, wind, and waves, create varied growth conditions for bacteria and increase the possibility of diversified plastic degradation metabolisms.

 Mechanisms

 As a developing topic, few studies have characterized the metabolic and biochemical mechanisms involved in the degradation of plastic by marine microbes.
 A limited number of plastic degradation pathways in marine microbes have been extensively studied.
-It is important to note that although several metabolic processes in plastic degradation have been well-documented, these processes are likely not representative of the microbial population capable of plastic degradation.
+Although several metabolic processes in plastic degradation have been well-documented, these processes are likely not representative of the microbial population capable of plastic degradation.
 Additionally, reaction times of plastic biodegradation metabolisms are poorly understood and are estimated to range between 1–400 hours in the marine environment.